EugenMayer/dotfiles_initial/README.md

 - Install it using the usual installing
 - on first boot do a complete system update since usually the installer of Gnome is far behind the latest stable
 ```
-# select a new mirror, since the first one is broken and leads to a broken upgrade
+# Update and select a new german mirrors since the included onces are broken
-# use just pacman-mirror to list all the mirrors
+# use just pacman-mirrors
-sudo pacman-mirror -f 2
+sudo pacman-mirrors -c Germany
-# now upgrade
+# now upgrade - remove --noconfirm for interactive .. but for a fresh system that does not really make any sense
-sudo pacman -Suy
+sudo pacman -Suy --noconfirm
 sudo update-grub
 ```